raggaraluz/scala-debugger/docs/src/api/getting-started/installation.md

 addSbtPlugin("org.scala-debugger" % "sbt-jdi-tools" % "1.0.0")
 ```

-The Scala debugger API is currently available for Scala 2.10 and Scala 2.11.
+The Scala debugger API is currently available for Scala 2.10, Scala 2.11, and
+Scala 2.12.

 ## Verifying it works